 Spot Footing Foundations are commonly used to support single points of contact between the underlying soil and the foundation.
 These footings take the loads from a column and spread them to a wider area, which increases the ability of the soil to carry more weight.
 Not only does this kind of foundation help with increased load-bearing capacity, but it also helps the structure maintain stability through multiple points of contact with the ground.
 Other benefits include a foundation reinforced with concrete and rebar and the ability to apply this kind of foundation to piers and posts.

-Mat foundations, also know as raft foundations, are similar to slab-on-grade foundations in the sense that both have structures that rest on a single slab.
+Mat foundations, also know as raft foundations are similar to slab-on-grade foundations in the sense that both have structures that rest on a single slab.
 However, unlike slab-on-grade foundations, in which the base slab only supports the weight of the lower part of the structure, mat foundations support the entire load of the building.
-Columns are installed to transfer the structures load from upper floors to the slab itself.
+Columns are installed to transfer the structure’s load from the upper floors to the slab itself.
 Mat foundations are usually used in scenarios where the underlying soil has a low bearing capacity, in which, the slab can evenly distribute weight across a wide surface area.

 T-shaped foundations are made of concrete footings that are housed below the frost line with walls built on top of those footings that extend to the soil surface.
 These kinds of foundations are typically used with taller structures or where underlying soils are more likely to freeze.
 Frozen soil puts stress and pressure on the slab, but T-shaped foundations help distribute the pressure more evenly.